open-aac/covidspeak/README.md

 ```
 bundle exec rails console
-# To make a join code that will use Twilio Video (easiest)
+# To make a join code that will use Twilio Video (easiest, but currently broken)
 a = Account.new(code: 'my_join_code')
 a.settings = {"type"=>"twilio"}
 a.save!